Paul Zindel: Early life

 Zindel was born in Tottenville, Staten Island, New York, to Paul Zindel Sr., a policeman, and Betty Zindel, a nurse; his sister, Betty (Zindel) Hagen, was a year and a half older than him.
+Both of his parents were of Ashkenazi Jewish origins.
 Paul Zindel Sr. ran away with his mistress when Zindel was two, leaving the trio to move around Staten Island, living in various houses and apartments.

 Zindel wrote his first play in high school.
 Throughout his teen years, he wrote plays, though he trained as a chemist at Wagner College and spent six months working at Allied Chemical as a chemical writer after graduating.
 Zindel took a creative-writing course with the playwright Edward Albee while he was an undergraduate.
 Albee became his mentor and was an advocate for Zindel.
 He later quit and worked as a high-school Chemistry and Physics teacher at Tottenville High School on Staten Island for ten years.
 Zindel seemed to gravitate toward behavior that allowed him to observe the reactions of others in strange situations: Olen Soifer, visiting with his father Dave, who was the long-time lab technician at the high school, remembers seeing Zindel wearing black shoes with the front of one cut off, such that his white-socked toes could not be missed sticking out of the shoe.